 Last Updated : | Wide Angle Software

-First up, launch TouchCopy and connect your iPhone to your computer with a USB cable.
-Once TouchCopy has detected your device, open the "Contacts" section tab on the left-hand side of TouchCopy.
+TouchCopy allows you to browse your iPhone contacts from your computer.
+Once TouchCopy has connected to your device, open the "Contacts" section on the left-hand side of TouchCopy.
 You can then scroll down the list of all the contacts stored on your iPhone.
 Click a contact's name to see their details.

 TouchCopy will show any information stored for a given contact on your iPhone.
 This includes, but is not limited to: Name, Image, Phone Numbers (home, work, mobile etc.), email addresses and home addresses.

 Next, you'll need to decide which contacts you want to export into your CSV file.

 Once you've made your selection, you're ready to export the contacts.
 To do this, simply click the "Save CSV" button in TouchCopy.
 You will now see a window which prompt you to select a location on your computer.
 Choose the location you'd like to save your CSV file to, then click "Save" to proceed with the export.

 Great!
 You've now exported your iPhone contacts as a CSV file.
 You can now open your CSV file in a spreadsheet management app like Microsoft Excel.
 This will make it easy for you to organise huge batches of important contacts, and also to keep them safe in case anything should happen to your iPhone.